-Today we are going to celebrate one of the Mount Rushmore Michigan Men.
-Charles Woodson was born October 7th, 1976 in Fremont, Ohio.
-That is 90 miles from the Big House, and 104 miles from the Horseshoe.
+Today we are going to celebrate the career of Michigan legend Charles Woodson.
+According to the Wikipedia article linked below, Charles Cameron Woodson was born October 7th, 1976 in Fremont, Ohio.
+That’s 90 miles from the Big House and 104 miles from the Horseshoe.

 Woodson saw the field early as a true freshman.
 Michigan played Virginia in the kickoff classic in 1995.
-Besides being competitive in practice, the ninety-degree day in Ann Arbor had most players needing rest during the difficult playing conditions.
-Woodson stepped on the field, and never stepped off until he was twice the champion in 1997!
+The heat was on that ninety-degree day in Ann Arbor had most players needing rest during the difficult playing conditions.
+Woodson stepped on the field, and never stepped off until he left the Big House in 1997!

 To read more about Michigan Legend Charles Woodson, and see him in action, follow the links below.